4.8

 Image: ChateauVersailles.fr

-The Queen spent the majority of her time in the Bedchamber, making it the most significant room of all.
+The Queen spent most of her time in the Bedchamber, making it the most important room.

 This is where she slept, attended to guests and even gave birth.